Course Numbering System

 |Letter Grade||Grade Points|

-Grades of C-, D, D-, or F will impact the grade point average (GPA) but will not apply toward the total number of hours required for program completion.
-Required courses in the MSW program must be completed with a grade of C or higher to meet the degree requirements.
+Grades of C-, D, D-, or F will impact the grade point average (GPA) but will not apply toward the total number of hours required for degree completion.
+Required courses in the MSW program must be completed with a grade of C or higher to meet the degree requirements; all practice and practicum courses must be completed with a grade of B or higher.
 If a grade of C-, D+, D, D- or F is made in a required course, the student must repeat the same course and make a grade of C or better to meet the degree requirements for graduation.
-Courses taken at Baylor may be repeated where the grade received is C or lower, or in courses where a B is required and not met.
-When a course is repeated, students' transcripts will reflect both grades and both will be included in the overall grade point average.
-A student will have a maximum of two attempts at any one course, a class with a grade or a W notation counts as an attempt.
+Courses taken at Baylor may be repeated where the grade received is C or lower or in courses where a B is required and not met.
+When a course is repeated, students' transcripts will reflect both grades, and both will be included in the overall grade point average.
+A student will have a maximum of two attempts at any one course; a class with a grade or a W notation counts as an attempt.

-Please note: Field seminar courses and the following practice skills courses require a grade of B or higher to meet the degree requirements (listed in order of degree plan): 5561, 5362, 5491, 5492, 5463, 5494, 5490, 5379, 5375, 5376, 5377, 5378.
+Please note: Internship seminar courses and the following practice skills courses require a grade of B or higher to meet the degree requirements (listed in order of degree plan): 5361, 5362, 5491, 5492, 5363, 5494, 5490, 5370, 5380, 5375, 5378.
 Students earning a grade of B- or lower in one of these courses must repeat the course and earn a B or higher.
-Residential students who do not make a minimum of a C in 5221should cancel their fall semester.
-While grades are not entered until the end of the fall semester, if a minimum grade is not met in 5221, students will not be allowed to continue onto the Spring semester.
 Students who do not meet the minimum grade requirements of this course may be terminated from the program at the discretion of the Associate Dean for Academic Affairs.

 The grade of “I,” incomplete, may be given at the discretion of the faculty member when unforeseen circumstances arise that prohibit students from completing assignments toward the end of the trimester/semester, only after the withdrawal period has ended and when the completed portion of the course work is of passing quality.
 The faculty member will determine a new deadline for finishing the course requirements that will be no later than the end of the following semester or trimester.
 If the work is not completed and a final grade is not submitted by that deadline, then the "I" will be changed to a grade of "F." It is the student’s responsibility to complete the course requirements and to see that the incomplete grade is removed from the record in the trimester or semester following the “I”.
 Professors may request an extension (up to six months) or the grade automatically changes to “F.” An extension must be initiated by the instructor and approved by the Associate Dean for Academic Affairs.
 A student may not graduate with an “I” incomplete on their transcript.